Caffeine and dependencePrint this page

 Drugs of abuse such as cocaine, morphine and nicotine specifically activate the dopaminergic mesolimbic brain circuit of dependence and reward at low doses.

-- Pre-clinical studies have reported that caffeine given to rats, in doses corresponding to human consumption levels (1-5mg/kg body weight, i.e. 1-5 large cups of coffee in one sitting), fails to increase energy metabolism85 and dopamine release86,87 in this circuit.
+- Pre-clinical studies have reported that caffeine given to rats, in doses corresponding to human consumption levels (1-5mg/kg body weight, i.e. 1-5 large cups of coffee in one sitting), fails to increase energy metabolism87and dopamine release43,44 in this circuit.

 This research has also been extended to humans.

-These results represent the first ‘brain mapping’ approach to the study of dependence in humans, and confirm the pre-clinical data reporting no involvement of the circuit of dependence in the physiological effects of caffeine86,87.
-In other words, based on brain mapping technology, caffeine does not fulfil the criteria to be described as a drug of dependence.
+These results represent the first ‘brain mapping’ approach to the study of dependence in humans, and confirm the pre-clinical data reporting no involvement of the circuit of dependence in the physiological effects of caffeine43,44.
+In other words, based on the results of studies that used brain mapping technology, caffeine does not fulfil the criteria to be described as a drug of dependence.

-Only a subset of the population of coffee/caffeine consumers suffer withdrawal symptoms (headache, reduced alertness, and drowsiness).
+A study found that only a subset of the population of coffee/caffeine consumers suffer withdrawal symptoms (headache, reduced alertness, and drowsiness).
 These symptoms generally begin about 12-24 hours after sudden cessation of caffeine consumption and reach a peak after 20-48 hours.
-Importantly, these symptoms can be avoided altogether if caffeine intake is decreased progressively83.
+Importantly, these symptoms can be avoided altogether if caffeine intake is decreased progressively45.